CurveDocs/curve-resources/docs/crvusd/faq.md

 ### **What are the risks of using $crvUSD**

-As with all cryptocurrencies, $crvUSD carries several risks, including depeg risks and risk of liquidation of your collateral.
+As with all cryptocurrencies, $crvUSD carries several risks, including depeg risks and risk of liquidation of a users collateral.
 Make sure to [read the disclaimer](https://crvusd.curve.fi/#/ethereum/risk-disclaimer) and exercise caution when interacting with smart contracts.

 ### **How can I best manage my risks when providing liquidity or borrowing in crvUSD?**